MarcinOrlowski/Fonty/README.md

  return `false`.
-At the moment there's no workaround for this issue, yet it should not really affect many, however because this information is gone, and `Fonty` relies on it then calling `Fonty.setFonts()` twice on the same layout elements will end up with wrong results (mostly all widgets will be using REGULAR typeface).
+At the moment there's no workaround for this issue, yet it should not really affect many, however because this information is gone, and `Fonty` relies on it then calling `Fonty.setFonts()` twice on the same layout elements will end up with wrong results (mostly all widgets will be using regular typeface).

 Project support